 Visit our archives and special collections

-From time to time it may be necessary to close the Research Room so please check the Library Twitter page for our latest information before visiting.
+From time to time it may be necessary to close the Research Room so please check the Library Twitter page for our latest information before booking.

 Our enquiry service is open to anyone and can provide basic information on the materials we hold, offer help on how best to search our catalogue and can suggest sources from our holdings for particular research.
 We can also explain the process of obtaining copies of the material we hold and can arrange group and individual visits to the Research Room and talks on our collections.

 The enquiry service is also the first point of contact if you are interested in borrowing items from our collections for exhibition.

 For enquiries on any of the above please do one of the following and we'll be happy to help: